 Okami Taiko is a student lead club at Madison College.
 They will be showcasing a variety of modern and traditional Eisa, a shiisa dance and more!
 Eisa is a dynamic folk dance incorporating taiko drums, martial arts and folk dance from the Okinawa Islands of Japan.
 Join Okami Taiko for an interactive, entertaining and educational show!

 The Wisconsin Association of Teachers of Japanese (WiATJ) is an organized comprised of various educators from many different schools and institutions that teach Japanese language in the state of Wisconsin, such as UW-Milwaukee and Franklin High School.
 According to the WiATJ’s mission statement, the WiATJ’s goal is to promote excellence in the teaching and learning of Japanese through networking among educators, through the assistance in the development of curriculum, through the development and support of statewide student-centered activities and programs, and through professional development activities.

 The WiATJ will host several panels at Anime Milwaukee this year and WiATJ will also be selling Kimono and Kanji T-shirts for fundraising.
 Please support them and show them how welcoming the Anime Milwaukee community is!

-Hibiki, literally means “echo sound” in Japanese, is the taiko (Japanese drum) group based in the Milwaukee metropolitan area.
-It is our mission to promote interest in and understanding on Japanese culture through taiko drumming.
-Formed in 2009, we have been giving taiko drumming performances in various cultural enrichment events offered by schools, companies, and community organizations.
+It is our mission to promote interest in and understanding of Japanese culture through taiko drumming.
+Formed in 2009, Hibiki has been giving taiko drumming performances in various cultural enrichment events offered by schools, companies, and community organizations.